amansinghvirk/prompt-engineering-using-chatGPT/README.md

-    CATEGORY: News
+    CATEGORY: Tweet
     DETECTED_LANGUAGE: Bengali
     NER:
+      CARDINAL:
+      - '101'
+      - '20'
+      - '197'
+      - '5'
+      - '104'
+      - '52'
+      - '6'
+      - '2023'
       DATE:
       - Sunday
-      - May 22
+      - May 22, 2021
-      - '2023'
       ORG:
-      - India
       - Royal Challengers Bangalore
-      - Bengal
-      - Punjab
+      - Punjab Tanay
       - Gujarat Titans
+      - RCB
       - IPL
       PERSON:
+      - Sacha
       - Sourav Ganguly
       - Virat Kohli
+      - Maharaja
+      - King Kohli
-      - Maharaj
+      - India
-      - Shubman Gill
+      - Sourav
     SENTIMENT: Neutral
-    SUMMARIZED_TEXT: '"After a tweet from Sourav Ganguly, there has been controversy surrounding the distance between him and Virat Kohli."'
+    SUMMARIZED_TEXT: Sourav Ganguly's tweet after RCB's loss in IPL 2023 has caused controversy.
     TOPICS:
     - Cricket
     - Controversy
     - Social Media
     TRANSLATED_LANGUAGE: English
-    TRANSLATED_TEXT: '"Okay, has the distance between Sourav Ganguly and Virat Kohli decreased?
+    TRANSLATED_TEXT: What is the distance between Sacha and Sourav Ganguly and Virat Kohli?
-      Has the Maharaj forgiven ''King Kohli''?
-After seeing the new tweet from India''s former leader, the netizens are getting a different scent.
-But why has there been a controversy surrounding Sourav''s new tweet?

-      On Sunday, May 22, Virat remained unbeaten at 101 runs.
-With that news, Royal Challengers Bangalore defeated Bengal.
-In response, Shubman Gill came to bat and showed his skills.
-He remained unbeaten at 104 runs in just 52 balls, leading Punjab to victory.
-      As a result, Gujarat Titans not only lost the match by 6 wickets but also eliminated from the upcoming IPL 2023, leaving RCB behind.
-After the match, Sourav tweeted, and that''s where the new controversy began."'
+      Has the Maharaja forgiven 'King Kohli' from his heart?
+The new tweet of the former leader of India is receiving different reactions on the internet.
+But why is there controversy surrounding Sourav's new tweet?
+On Sunday, May 22, 2021, Virat remained unbeaten with 101 runs.
+In the allotted 20 overs, Royal Challengers Bangalore scored 197 runs with 5 wickets.
+In response, Punjab Tanay remained unbeaten with 104 runs in just 52 balls.
+As a result, Gujarat Titans not only won by 6 wickets, but also eliminated RCB from IPL 2023.
+After the match, Sourav tweeted and that's where the new controversy began.